JanneMattila/www/docs/_posts/2025/10/2025-10-12-traditional-app-vs-chat-based-app.markdown

 Provide relevant travel greetings at the end after confirmation.
 ```

-Here's an example conversation output:
+Here's an example conversation output and you can see how
+the functions are called in the background:

 ```md
 **User:** I need to travel again to Stockholm next week Tuesday for 3 days.